Astrophotography

 Altair SII OIII DualBand Ultra 4nm filter 2 inch

-Type: Dual-NarrowbandMounting: MountedSize (mm): 2 inchAvailable via backorder -
+Type: Dual-NarrowbandMounting: MountedSize (mm): 2 inchAsk us for the delivery time -

 Altair TRI-RGB 2 inch filter